There is a saying out there that goes…. “There are two types of stucco houses, one that is cracked and ones that are going to”.

 Patterns In The Wall:

 When there are defining vertical and/or horizontal cracking occurring throughout the wall, then more than likely it is caused by the lath.
-Either the lath (the wire specifically) was not nailed or stapled off properly which is a more serious kind of cracking.
+Either the lath (the wire specifically) was not nailed or stapled off properly or the overlap was not adequate where two pieces of the lath met, which is a more serious kind of cracking to remedy, as far as fixing it goes due to the time aspect that is involved.

-Because the wire is essentially loose in some spots, then it will actually have a higher potential for forming even more cracks as time goes on.
-To correct the problem, the stucco has to be broken out and the lath has to be nailed off or replaced.
+Because the wire is essentially loose in some spots or not overlapped enough, then it will actually have a higher potential for forming even more cracks as time goes on.
+To correct the problem, the stucco has to be broken out and the lath has to be nailed off, more wire added to joint lines or replaced altogether.

 Diagonal Type Cracking: